cih9088/dotfiles/README.md

 # dotfiles
-This is my dot files.
+This is my dotfiles.
+Only tested in OSX and Ubuntu.

 ## Get this repository
 ```bash